pagopa/io-react-native-cieid/README.md

 }
 ```

+:rotating_light: If you use the sample app to test the CieID login process, remember that you actual session on App IO will be invalidated. :rotating_light:

 <hr/>

 ### IoReactNativeCieidView Component (iOS Only)

-**Note**: The `IoReactNativeCieidView` component is not production ready and it is currently only available on iOS.
+:construction: **Note**: The `IoReactNativeCieidView` component is not production ready and it is currently only available on iOS.
 Android support is not yet implemented.

 - `sp_url` - The URL of the federated service provider.
 - `sp_url_scheme` - The app bundle name to open (e.g., `it.ipzs.cieid`).